IAIK/CrySIL/README.md

 The file is packed into the generated 'PKCS11.jar' file.
 So, after editing call 'ant jar' or 'make ant_build' again.

+Since this happens at compile-time, you maybe want to change url while running.
+You can use 'file:/path/to/file' as URI and give give the real ServerUrl in form of 'target = http://....';

 # INSTALLATION: